Heart Auscultation Types of Heart Sounds and Murmurs

 - At the apex beat, as the left ventricle is closest to the thoracic cage.

-- Inferior right sternal margin is the point closest to the valve in which auscultation is possible.
+- Lower left sternal edge is the point closest to the valve in which heart auscultation is possible.

 - Left second intercostal space close to the sternum is where the infundibulum is closest to the thoracic cage.